ngTrumbitta/generator-angular-trumbitta/README.md

 ##### Modules

-Every controller, factory, etc should be kept into its own module.
+Every controller, factory, etc. should be kept into its own module.
 Such module should:
 * Start with `app`
 * Continue with a proper plural group (e.g. `controllers`, `filters`, `services`, and so on)
 * Be all lowercase